Fair Square Medicare Wordmark

 work on Medicare?

 Your price for prescription drugs will depend on which tier your prescription drug plan (PDP) has designated for that specific drug.
 Generally, plans have up to 5 tiers, with prices increasing with each successive tier.
 Your price will also depend on which coverage phase you are in.
-The coverage phases, initial coverage,
+The coverage phases, initial coverage and catastrophic coverage, go into effect after you pay your deductible.

 9. What do I need to consider when picking my Medicare plan?